uppercasserole/stardew_marriage_speedruns/routes/emily/stardew_marriage_emily_intermediate.md

 ### Winter 19, Y1
 - Punch parsnips to half stamina
 - Winter forage farm on the beach (66), starting from the same tile.
-- Gift Emily in her bedroom at 9am
+- Gift a loved gift and talk to Emily in her bedroom at 9am
 - Pass out

 ### Winter 20, Y1
 - Winter forage farm on the beach (66), starting from the same tile.
-- Gift Emily in her bedroom at 9am
+- Gift a loved gift and talk to Emily in her bedroom at 9am
 - Pass out

 ### Winter 21, Y1
 - Winter forage farm on the beach (66), starting from the same tile.
 - Drink coffee at 8:50 if available
-- Gift Emily in her bedroom at 9am
+- Gift a loved gift and talk to Emily in her bedroom at 9am
 - Go to Pierre's
 - Sell all winter forage and buy Apricot Sapling
 - Go to Robin's